-Is there advice that you would give yourself if you could go back in time?
+What advice would you give yourself if you could go back in time?

 I’d tell myself not to take everything so seriously.
 There were things that didn't work out in my career that I look back on and I'm so grateful.
 I’d tell myself to have a little faith that sometimes, when you let things play out, they work out—or they don’t work out—the way they’re supposed to.
 You can't control every single step.

-Do you have thoughts about what we can do better to recruit and retain a diverse workforce?
+Do you have thoughts on how to recruit and retain a diverse workforce?

 Accept that it's going to be hard work—especially in a company that has historically grown so aggressively.
 It may take some extra steps and extra time.